 If the pregnant Mum does develop the same symptoms, the best advice is to keep up fluids and get as much rest as she can.
 Electrolyte drinks and ice blocks are safe in pregnancy and are often more palatable, than just water.
 Ice chips or lemonade ice blocks (not milky ice confectionery) will often get the mum through the worst of the symptoms.
 When reintroducing solids, try crackers and hard cheese or good old vegemite and delay the introduction of dairy products until you are on the mend.

-These are tiny parasites which cause lots of itching and scratching.
-Lice attach to the hair strands, lay eggs and reproduce rapidly.
+Lice are tiny parasites which cause lots of itching and scratching.
+They attach to the hair strands, lay eggs and reproduce rapidly.
 They are highly contagious and can spread throughout the family quickly.
 All family members must be treated with commercial “head lice” treatment.
 All treatments are safe in pregnancy.
 Use as directed.
 This entails applying the treatment to the head, covering the head with a shower cap for 15 minutes’ minutes, and then using a fine-toothed comb to remove the dead lice and eggs from the hair.
 The treatment should be repeated a couple of times, usually at 7 days and at 14 days, to avoid reinfestation.
 All bed linen, should be washed in hot soapy water to avoid reinfection from displaced eggs.
 Pillows, blankets and doonas should be left in the sun to kill off any lice.

 Whilst most of these preparations carry warnings for pregnant women, all are safe in pregnancy as they are “topical” medications limiting their absorption.